hejny/HackPrague2019/README.md

-# `This app was made on a hackathon and not maintained after that.
+# `This app was made on a hackathon and not maintained for a long time.
 So expect a very pure code quality.`

 # HackPrague2019